Shanghai Gold Exchange in talks to list products on CME

 A previously announced plan for a Hong Kong “gold connect” through partnership with the Chinese Gold & Silver Exchange Society would begin next month, she said.

-China has accelerated reforms in the bullion market in recent years, granting more import licenses and allowing foreigners to trade bullion in offshore yuan.
+China has accelerated reforms in the bullion market in recent years, granting more import licences and allowing foreigners to trade bullion in offshore yuan.
 It announced plans on Thursday to launch a yuan-denominated gold fix to boost its influence over the pricing of the precious metal.
+(Reporting by A. Ananthalakshmi; Editing by Alan Raybould)